The Thomas Pages homepage

 John 19:7 & 19.

-'Son of God' was at that time a well known idiom/phrase for a divinely appointed king – Israel's 'messiah', and nothing more!
+of God' was at that time a well known idiom/phrase for a divinely appointed king – Israel's 'messiah', and nothing more!
 It did not mean the deity of Jesus.
 It meant His kingship or right to reign, which is why the Jewish mob shouted out concerning Jesus: 'we have no king but Caesar'.

-Some Christian theologians of the early centuries added confusion by trying to define God's personality in terms of the definitions of Greek philosophical concepts of their time.
+Some Christian theologians of the early centuries added further confusion by trying to define God's personality in terms of the definitions of Greek philosophical concepts of their time.
 This has immensely misrepresented the Biblical view of God and the person of Jesus Christ.

 So,

-it must be remembered then that the mosaic rebuttal from the Qur'an, in the wall of the Dome of the Rock (مسجد قبة الصخرة) in Jerusalem, saying concerning Jesus that "It is not for God to take a son" is a justifiable correction of a rampant misrepresentation of what the term Son of God really means in the Bible.
+it must be remembered then that the mosaic rebuttal from the Qur'an, in the wall of the Dome of the Rock in Jerusalem (مسجد قبة الصخرة), saying concerning Jesus that "It is not for God to take a son" is a justifiable correction of a rampant misrepresentation of what the term Son of God really means in the Bible.
 By the sixth century, the Christian churches in Syria and much of the Middle East were using the term 'Son of God' as though Jesus was an off-shoot of God, a subordinate extrusion of God, like a human birth.
-This is not what the term means in the Bible.

 The truth of Jesus' relationship to God as His Father is taught to us accurately in the New Testament, the إنجيل.